percona/pmm-doc/docs/setting-up/server/virtual-appliance.md

 ### Assign a static IP address

+1. Start the virtual machine in non-headless (GUI) mode.

-1. Log into the virtual machine as root.
+1. Log into the virtual machine with the default superuser credentials:

+	- Username: `root`
+	- Password: `percona`

-    Log in as `root`, password `percona` and follow the prompts to change the password.
+1. Follow the prompts to change the password.

+1. TODO

-## Logging in via SSH
+### Logging in via SSH

 1. In a terminal, create a key pair for the `admin` user.